Taking care of our client’s accounting and taxation compliance needs and provide planning to minimize tax and maximize wealth creation.

 8. Important Reminders:

-• Tax Instalments: CRA will issue instalment reminders if your personal tax owing in the prior calendar year (before reflecting instalments paid for that year) exceeded $3,000.00.
+• Tax Instalments: CRA will issue instalment reminders if your personal tax owing in the prior calendar year (before deducting instalments paid for that year) exceeded $3,000.00.
 Instalment reminders are usually sent by CRA in February (for the March 15 and June 15 instalment) and August (for the September 15 and December 15 instalment).
-Interest, currently at 10%, (and possibly penalties) will apply if instalments are paid late.
+Interest, currently at 8%, (and possibly penalties) will apply if instalments are paid late.
 If you expect your current year's taxes payable to be less than the prior year, you may base your instalments on the estimated tax payable, however, interest will be charged if your estimate is too low.

 • Foreign Reporting Form: Given the significant penalties for failure to submit these forms on time, this is a reminder that separate tax forms must be filed with CRA by the due date for filing your income tax return if you own certain foreign property or foreign investments with a combined cost exceeding $100,000 CAD at any time during the year.